miltonian/reusables/README.md

 There are 3 main elements when adding views.
 Type, View, Identifier.
 The Type is essentially a category of a view.
 These can be preceded with “custom/” to indicate a custom type and view.
 The View indicates the specific look of the view.
 The Identifier must be unique as it defines a specific view on the page and allows you to add options and data to it.
 We’ll go over that more later.

-In order for Vibrant to find the views you add you must place them in between two double brackets:
+In order for Reusables to find the views you add you must place them in between two double brackets:

 ```sh
 {{